abbasiandev/abbasiandev/README.md

 ### About Me

-Mobile developer with 6+ years of experience building high-performance native and cross-platform applications, specializing in multiplatform development with Kotlin Multiplatform and Flutter.
+Software engineer with 7+ years shipping production systems across mobile and backend — from Kotlin, Flutter, and KMM apps to async FastAPI and Ktor services running in production.

+- backend architecture end-to-end: designed WebSocket infrastructure delivering real-time updates across 100+ network nodes, and cut API response latency ~35% through async optimization
 - Built apps with **500K+ downloads** and published libraries on Maven Central
 - Expert in **Android SDK/NDK**, **Jetpack Compose**, **Flutter**, **React Native**, and **SwiftUI**
-- Open to collaborating on Kotlin and Flutter open-source projects
+- Open to collaborating on backend and multiplatform open-source projects

   <table>
   <tr valign="middle">